· LoveMeIV Clinical Team · guides · 9 min read

 2. Ondansetron (Zofran)

 Ondansetron is a serotonin-receptor antagonist used to treat nausea.
 It is on the WHO Essential Medicines list.
-It works fast — most patients feel the nausea ease within about ten minutes of delivery — and it is well tolerated for most adults.
+By the IV route it typically starts easing nausea within about ten minutes, and it is well tolerated for most adults.

 The reason it shows up in the hangover drip is plain: nausea is the symptom that keeps people from keeping oral fluids down, and the moment we can stop the nausea, the rest of the recovery starts to move.
 For patients who can keep liquids down on their own, ondansetron may not be necessary.
 The nurse practitioner asks at intake, and we run the drip without it when it is not needed.